ligolang/ligo-mirror/vendors/LexerLib/README.md

     [linemarkers](https://gcc.gnu.org/onlinedocs/cpp/Preprocessor-Output.html)
     can be found in the input of the lexer.
 It is a public module.

-  * The module `Markup` defines abtract representations for the sorts of markup recognised by the lexer: tabulations, blanks, newline characters, comments etc. It is a public module.
+  * The module `Markup` defines abstract representations for the sorts of markup recognised by the lexer: tabulations, blanks, newline characters, comments etc. It is a public module.